Be sure to watch the video, under the video tab, for lubricant comparisons.

 ENDORSED by fellow Featherweight expert, Dave McCallum!

 Most all Featherweight motors* have two little holes - one for each motor port.
 Push a pea-size amount of SEW-RETRO GreaseTM into each port.
 As the motor heats up during use it will wick the SEW-RETRO GreaseTM into the motor as needed.
 Application twice a year is usually adequate unless you sew day-in and day-out and / or do any free-motion quilting, then you will need to lubricate your motor about once a quarter or as often as needed.
+Click here for the safety data sheet info.

 (*Most White Featherweight machines do not require motor lubricant for the motor.
 You will know if your White Featherweight takes motor lubricant because it will have the motor lubricant ports on the motor itself.)